ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 | _ -> failwith "this system is not supported"
 ```

-It is right to use `failwith` because using `assert` would be incorrect.
+It is right to use `failwith`, because using `assert` would be incorrect.
 Here is
 the dual example:
 ```ocaml
 function x when true -> () | _ -> assert false
 ```
-Here, it wouldn't be beneficial to use `failwith` since it requires the compiler
+Here, it wouldn't be beneficial to use `failwith` because it requires a corrupted system or
-to be bugged or the system to be corrupted for second code path to be executed.
+for the compiler to be bugged for the second code path to be executed.
-Breakage of the language semantics qualifies as extraordinary circumstances; it
+Breakage of the language semantics qualifies as extraordinary circumstances.
+It
-is catastrophic.
+is catastrophic!

 # Concluding Remarks

 Properly handling errors is a complex matter.
 It is [cross-cutting
 concern](https://en.wikipedia.org/wiki/Cross-cutting_concern), touches all parts
-of an application and can't be isolated in a dedicated module.
+of an application, and can't be isolated in a dedicated module.
 In contrast to
 several other mainstream languages, OCaml provides several mechanisms to handle
 exceptional circumstances, all with good runtime performance and code
 understandability.
 Using them properly requires some initial learning and
 practice.
 Later, it always requires some thinking, which is good since proper
 error management shouldn't ever be overlooked.
 No error handling is better
 than the others, and is should be matter of adequacy to the context rather than
 of taste.
-But opiniated OCaml code is also fine, so it's a balance.
+But opinionated OCaml code is also fine, so it's a balance.